I’ve personally been involved in sourcing products from China for more than a decade.

-Pros & Cons of sourcing products online from China
+Pros & Cons of sourcing Chinese products online

-- There is very often a big problem regarding understand the quality of the item.
+Understanding the quality of the items is a problem.
 To my experience, what you see is NOT what you get.

-- Many Chinese people know that companies in the West have a lot of money.
-Therefore, Alibaba and Made in China are two platforms that attract a lot of scammers.
-In order to understand the different scams that you can experience on Alibaba.com, I really recommend this article from fba.help.
+Many Chinese people know that companies in the West have a lot of money.
+Therefore, Alibaba and Made in China are two platforms that attract many scammers.
+To understand the different scams that you can experience on Alibaba.com, I strongly recommend this article from fba.help.

-- Middle men will very often get in the way of having direct contact with the manufacturer.
-This causes two problems.
-First of all, the price will increase as the middleman never works for free.
 Secondly, you can experience trouble in the communication.
-For instance, I once saw a company in the US receiving blue t-shirts instead of green t-shirts simply because the middleman didn’t understand the English words for “green” and “blue”.
+For instance, I once saw a company in the US receiving blue t-shirts instead of green t-shirts, simply because the middleman didn’t understand the English words for “green” and “blue”.
 He mixed up.

 Why is it so important to find a high-quality manufacturer in China?

 Your manufacturer will control your whole business; everything relating to the product is in the hands of your supplier.
 For example:

 - Product raw material cost

 A bad manufacturer will be able to break your business in no time.
 You have to find a good Chinese supplier that is reliable and can deliver your products exactly when you need them.

 Read this article if you want to find out more about how to find eco-friendly manufactures in China.